dknittel/rails_fantasy_sports_draft/README.md

 Target Users: The target users are people who are sports fans and who enjoy playing fantasy sports and drafting players.

 Use cases: A user can signup or login and can create a draft.
 A user can also set the number of teams and pool of players they want to draft from when creating a new draft.
-Note: Because there is currently only one API for getting player data, the user must put 'NBA 2015'as the input for pool.
+Note: Because there is currently only one API for getting player data, the user must put 'NBA 2015' as the input for pool.
 Users can create a team, name their team, add players to a team, and view player stats.

 Why React: I used react in this project because I wanted to use a single page on my drafts page so that it would not refresh each time a player is selected.